 - f.
 Declare the Grant be immediately repaid, with interest, which shall be equal to State of California general obligation bond interest rate in effect at the time of the default. - g.
 Terminate any obligation to make future payments to Grantee. - h.
-Terminate the Grant Agreement. - Take any other action that it deems necessary to protect its interests. - 15.
-Notices.
+Terminate the Grant Agreement. - i.
+Take any other action that it deems necessary to protect its interests. - 15.
+NOTICES.
 Any notice, demand, request, consent, or approval that either party desires or is required to give to the other party under this Grant Agreement shall be in writing.
 Notices may be sent by any of the following means: (i) by delivery in person; (ii) by certified U.S. mail, return receipt requested, postage prepaid; (iii) by "overnight" delivery service; provided that next-business-day delivery is requested by the sender; or (iv) by facsimile transmission.
 Notices delivered in person will be deemed effective immediately on receipt (or refusal of delivery or receipt).
 Notices sent by certified mail will be deemed effective given ten (10) calendar days after the date deposited with the U.S. Postal Service.
-Notices sent by overnight delivery service will be deemed effective one business day after the date deposited with the delivery service.
+Notices sent by overnight delivery service.
 Notices sent by facsimile will be effective on the date of successful transmission, which is documented in writing.
 Notices shall be sent to the above addresses.
 Either party may, by written notice to the other, designate a different address that shall be substituted for the one above.